 At the death of Absalon in 1201, possession of the castle and city of Copenhagen passed to the bishops of Roskilde.
 A few decades later, however, a bitter feud erupted between crown and church, and for almost two centuries the ownership of the castle and city was contested between kings and bishops.

 Furthermore, the castle was frequently under attack, for example by Wend pirates and the Hanseatic cities, and during the years 1249 to 1259 it was occupied and plundered.
-In 1370, King Valdemar IV of Denmark was defeated in conflict with the Hanseatic League, who ordered the castle to be demolished.
+In 1370, King Valdemar IV of Denmark was defeated in conflict with the Hanseatic League, which ordered the castle to be demolished.

 They sent 40 stonemasons to demolish the castle stone by stone.
-The castle had long been a terrible nuisance to the Hanseatic cities’ trade in the Sound, and the time had now come to remove it.
+The castle had long been a terrible nuisance to the Hanseatic cities trade in the Sound, and the time had now come to remove it.